dsyme/SampleMethStaticParamProvider/README.md

-# Sample of a type provider with static parameters
+# Sample of a type provider where methods have static parameters

 This is a Hackathon project to add the F# language feature described here: http://fslang.uservoice.com/forums/245727-f-language/suggestions/6097685-allow-static-arguments-to-type-provider-methods-e.